pessoalzy/tt/README.md

 Edit `config.mk` to match your local setup (list is installed into the /usr/local namespace by default).

-Afterwards enter the following command to build and install `list` (if necessary as root):
+Afterwards enter the following command to build and install `tt` (if necessary as root):

         make install